adrizein/json-template/README.md

     "some_array": [float, int]
 })

-with open('./config.json', r) as jsonfile:
+with open('./config.json', 'rb') as jsonfile:
     config = json.load(jsonfile)
     # raises an exception if config doesn't respect the template
     config_template.validate(config)